gpezza2/Finals_Spr2021/README.md

 The next part looks at a queue of registered hits and uses that as a starting point and fires at all coordinates around that point.
 Since the game is turn-based, only one statement will be executed per shot.
 These statements should all be _O(1)_ as they are only assignment operations and comparisons.

-As such the linear operations are the ones we would focus and we see we can expect a _O(n+m)_ for the choose_sector function.
+As such the linear operations are the ones we would focus on and we see we can expect a _O(n+m)_ for the choose_sector function.